-In this post, I'm taking all of you through a trip straight down memory lane.
-Christmas is always an extraordinary time for me because it holds so many sweet memories and traditions that I hold dearly.
+In this post, I'm taking all of you on a trip straight down memory lane.
+Christmas is always an extraordinary time for me because it holds so many sweet memories and traditions I hold dearly.
 One of those traditions is the Spekulaas cookie.

 Speculaas or speculoos cookies are a staple of the Christmas season in the Netherlands and Belgium.
 These delightfully spiced cookies are traditionally thin and crispy.
-And one of the favorite recipe for Saint Nicholas day.
+And one of my favorite recipes for Saint Nicholas day.

-1 tsp vanilla extract 1/2 cups almond flour, preferably toasted almond flour; I used King Arthur Almond Flour.
+1 tsp vanilla extract 1/2 cup almond flour, preferably toasted almond flour; I used King Arthur Almond Flour.
 1/4 tsp salt 2 cups (280gr) all-purpose flour 1 tsp baking powder 1 1/2 tsp ground cinnamon 1/4 tsp ground cardamon 1/4 tsp ground nutmeg

-1/4 tsp ginger 1/8 tsp ground cloves 100g butter 75g margarine 30g sugar 125g brown sugar 1 egg yolk 4 tablespoon or 57g milk 1/2 cup blanched walnut, toasted
+1/4 tsp ginger 1/8 tsp ground cloves 100g butter 75g margarine 30g sugar 125g brown sugar 1 egg yolk 4 tablespoons or 57g milk 1/2 cup blanched walnut, toasted

-Step 1 Whisk together chopped almonds with the rest of the flour, baking soda, spices, salt, and set aside.
+Step 1 Whisk together chopped almonds with the rest of the flour, baking soda, spices, and salt, and set aside.

-Step 4 Flatten the dough into a disk, wrap well with plastic wrap, and refrigerate for at least three hours, but preferably overnight.
+Step 4 Flatten the dough into a disk, wrap well with plastic wrap, and refrigerate for at least three hours, preferably overnight.

 Step 5 Preheat the oven to 350 degrees.
 Line several cookie sheets with parchment paper.

 Roll dough ⅛ inch thick on a lightly floured surface.
-Cut out cookies and place on sheets about 1 inch apart.
+Cut out cookies and place them on sheets about 1 inch apart.

-Step 7 Bake for 10 to 12 minutes, rotating sheets halfway through, until cookies are set, firm, and just beginning to turn golden around the edges.
+Step 7 Bake for 10 to 12 minutes, rotating sheets halfway through until cookies are set, firm, and just beginning to turn golden around the edges.
 Let cool on sheets on wire racks.

 How's your Christmas preparation so far?
 I hope everything is going well with you.
 If you ever try this cookie, please let us know how it goes.
 Happy holiday to you all!